sapegin/mrm/packages/mrm-core/Readme.md

 }
 ```

-## Change log
+## Changelog

-The change log can be found on the [Releases page](https://github.com/sapegin/mrm/releases).
+The changelog can be found on the [Releases page](https://github.com/sapegin/mrm/releases).

 ## Contributing

 Everyone is welcome to contribute.
-Please take a moment to review the [contributing guidelines](Contributing.md).
+Please take a moment to review the [contributing guidelines](../Contributing.md).

 ## Authors and license